Perlover/bitcoin-kit-makefile/README.md

 If you have old this repositary installed in your system you can easy upgrade up to fresh Bitcoin Core &amp; LND.
 [Please to see below upgrade section](#upgrade-lnd-bitcoin-core)

-## How to install the Bitcoin Core v0.17.0.1 + LND (actual version up to 2018-11-11) + lncli-web versions from sources:
+## How to install the Bitcoin Core v0.17.0.1 + LND (fresh version) + lncli-web versions from sources:

 1. First, you need to do by hands the prepare process: